 Douglas E. Bush

-Bush has conducted numerous master classes and workshops on organ literature, church music, the music of Johann Sebastian Bach, and has published both organ and choral music for church use.
-Scholarly activity has resulted in the publication of several articles in journals, magazines, and books, and he is currently editing an encyclopedia on the organ to be published by Routledge Press in New York City.
-Musicological research has focused on the use of the organ in the Roman Catholic and Protestant liturgies of the German Renaissance and Baroque periods, as well as the music of Samuel Scheidt, Nicolas deGrigny, and Johann Sebastian Bach.
-Academic awards have included several grants for European research, the Alcuin Fellowship for General Education at BYU (1991), and several teaching awards.
+Bush conducted numerous master classes and workshops on organ literature, church music, the music of Johann Sebastian Bach, and published both organ and choral music for church use.
+Bush has also published several articles in journals, magazines, and books.
+In 2006 Dr. Bush published an encyclopedia on the organ with Routledge Press in New York City.
+His musicological research focused on the use of the organ in the Roman Catholic and Protestant liturgies of the German Renaissance and Baroque periods, as well as the music of Samuel Scheidt, Nicolas de Grigny, and Johann Sebastian Bach.
+His academic awards have included several grants for European research, the Alcuin Fellowship for General Education at BYU (1991), and several teaching awards.
 He also received BYU's Alumni Professorship award in 2011.

 - An Unlikely Road of Travel - Convocation Address (16 August 2013)

 - BYU Magazine - And the Grammy goes to...
 (Spring 2012)